jordanvolz/lolpop/docs/src/yellowbrick_model_visualizer.md

 - `data`: A dictionary containing the training and testing data for the model evaluation.
 - `model`: The trained model object for evaluation.
-- `model_version`: The model version object from the `metdata_tracker` to save the visualizations to.
+- `model_version`: The model version object from the `metadata_tracker` to save the visualizations to.

 **Returns:**